 NHS England reconsiders 'hub and spoke' dispensing model as part of its long-term plan

-Hub and spoke dispensing could be revisited following publication of the new NHS ten-year plan.
+Regulation of ‘hub and spoke’ dispensing could be revisited after publication of the new NHS plan.

 Source: Suzanne Elvidge

 NHS England is again considering changes to government regulations around ‘hub and spoke’ dispensing as part of its ten-year plan.